Miniaturised transmissive multi-plane light converters via laser-written geometric phase holograms cascaded in glass: Abstract

 \section{Abstract}

-Multi-plane light converters (MPLCs) are an emerging 3D beam shaping technology capable of deterministically mapping a basis of input spatial light modes to a new basis of output modes.
-The ability to perform such spatial reformatting operations has many future applications in both classical and quantum photonics, spanning from optical communications to photonic computing and imaging.
-MPLCs are intricate optical systems consisting of a cascade of inverse-designed diffractive optical elements, typically separated by free-space.
-In this work we investigate the fabrication of miniaturised fully-encapsulated transmissive MPLCs within a glass chip using single-step direct laser writing.
-Our approach relies on the formation of femto-second laser induced birefringent nanogratings with a spatially controllable fast axis orientation.
-The glass chip is internally patterned with layers of these nanogratings to create multiple geometric phase holograms which imprint controllable phase patterns onto circularly polarised light propagating through them.
-We experimentally demonstrate two proof-of-concept glass-embedded $700 700 2000$\,$\upmu$m$^3$ MPLCs: a $3$-mode and a $10$-mode Hermite-Gaussian mode sorter.
-We discuss the fabrication challenges and future improvements of these devices.
-Our work plots a path towards the rapid prototyping of robust monolithic MPLC technology.
+Multi-plane light converters (MPLCs) are an emerging beam shaping technology capable of deterministically mapping a basis of input spatial light modes to a different basis of output modes.
+The ability to perform such multi-modal spatial reformatting operations has many future applications in both classical and quantum photonics, spanning from optical communications to photonic computing and advanced imaging.
+In this work we fabricate miniaturised transmissive MPLCs fully-encapsulated within a fused silica glass chip using single-step 3D direct laser writing.
+Our approach relies on the formation of femto-second laser induced birefringent nanogratings with a spatially controllable slow-axis orientation.
+Multiple layers of these nanogratings are laser-written throughout the volume of the glass to create a sequence of axially separated geometric phase holograms which imprint controllable phase patterns onto circularly polarised read-out light propagating through them.
+We construct and test a range of proof-of-concept laser-written MPLCs operating in the visible (${\lambda=633\,\text{nm}}$).
+These miniature beam multiplexers are formed from up to 5 separate phase masks of width $\sim 260$\,$\upmu$m, cascaded along a total length of $\sim$\,$2.7$\,mm, thus occupying a compact volume of $\sim$\,$0.15$\,mm$^3$.
+We first demonstrate Hermite-Gaussian (HG) mode sorters capable of diverting the energy carried by up to 28 overlapping HG modes into spatially separated output channels.
+We next create a 7-mode orthogonal speckle sorter, highlighting the universal nature of the spatial transformations it is possible to encode.
+Finally, we show analogue optical matrix multiplications achieved by passively scattering light through these 3D structured glass elements.
+Our work begins to merge the concepts of free-space optics with 3D integrated photonics in glass and plots a path towards the rapid prototyping of robust monolithic MPLC technology.